armoniax/amc-dev-docs/docs/API/Math-API.md

 - <h5 id="double_eq">double_eq()</h5>
     > uint32_t double_eq(uint64_t a, uint64_t 	b )

-        获取两个double之间的相等检查结果在进行相等检查之前，此函数将首先重新解释两个输入以重复（50位十进制数字精度）Gets the result of the equality check between two doubles.
+        Gets the result of the equality check between two doubles.
 Before performing the equality check, this function first reinterprets the two inputs to repeat (50 decimal precision)
     - parameter
--A double resolution to 64 bit unsigned integer
+        - a double is interpreted as 64 bit unsigned integer
--B double resolution to 64 bit unsigned integer
+        - b double is interpreted as 64 bit unsigned integer
     - return
--1 if the first input is equal to the second input, otherwise 0
+        - If the first input is equal to the second input, it's 1, otherwise it's 0.
-    - parameter
-        - a 双精度解析为64位无符号整数
-        - b 双精度解析为64位无符号整数
-    - return
-        - 如果第一个输入等于第二个输入，则为1，否则为0

 Example: